deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 {% raw %}
-# Configure OpenStack (Keystone) to use Elixir AAI via OpenID Connect
+# Configure OpenStack (Keystone) to use LifeScience AAI via OpenID Connect

+!!!
+Consider
+	As this tutorial is quite old now and based on the deprecated ELIXIR AAI, be cautious regarding the URLs to use, as the service is now called LifeScience AAI.

 ## Introduction

-This document describes how to authenticate in OpenStack via Elixir AAI using OpenID Connect (OIDC).
+This document describes how to authenticate in OpenStack via LifeScience AAI using OpenID Connect (OIDC).

 ### Prerequites